siddharthsharma94/fullstack-monorepo-template/README.md

 Over time i've realized I have an optimal way of deploying apps with a MicroServices Architecture.

-This monorepo deployment, serves to easily deploy and scaffold my apps.
+This deployment, serves to easily deploy and scaffold my apps.
+It will create individual repos for all my projects.

 My Stack uses `Vercel + Railway` with `Next JS + Strapi / Hasura`